akunzai/GSS.Authorization.OAuth/README.md

 ### OAuth 1.0 protocol

 - Only provide `HMAC-SHA1` and `PLAINTEXT` signature method. you can implement `GSS.Authorization.OAuth.IRequestSigner` to support more signature methods.
-- You need grant token credentials manually or implementation `GSS.Authorization.OAuth.IAuthorizer` to support automatic grant flows.
+- Only provide `InteractiveConsoleAuthorizer` to grant token credentials. you can implementation `GSS.Authorization.OAuth.IAuthorizer` to support more grant flows.

 ### OAuth 2.0 protocol